-The increase in physical environment is related to the increase in landscape expenses in the current year.
+The decrease in physical environment is related to the decrease in landscape expenses in the current year.

-The increase in culture/recreation is primarily related to the increase in special events, pool chemicals, and maintenance expenses in the current year.
+The increase in culture/recreation is primarily related to the increase in management, insurance, and maintenance expenses in the current year.

 The decrease in interest and other charges is related to the decrease in bonds outstanding in the current year.